jojozhuang/jojozhuang.github.io/_note/dsa/algorithm-template-for-subset-questions.md

 ```

 ### 1.3 Template
 Now, we see the pattern.
-For each loop, we have similar codes.
+For each loop, we have similar codes as follows.
 ```java
 res.add(new ArrayList<>(list));
 for (int k = j + 1; k < nums.length; k++) {